History of Michigan in Timeline

 2008: Economic Crisis Impact on Auto Industry

-In 2008, the high speculative price of oil became a factor for the U.S. auto industry during the economic crisis, impacting industry revenues.
+In 2008, the high speculative price of oil became a factor for the U.S. auto industry during the economic crisis impacting industry revenues.

-In August 2009, Michigan and Detroit's auto industry received $1.36 billion in grants from the U.S. Department of Energy for the manufacture of electric vehicle technologies, expected to generate 6,800 immediate jobs and employ 40,000 in the state by 2020.
+In August 2009, Michigan and Detroit's auto industry received $1.36 B in grants from the U.S. Department of Energy for the manufacture of electric vehicle technologies, expected to generate 6,800 immediate jobs and employ 40,000 in the state by 2020.

 From 2009 to 2019, over 200 private schools in Michigan closed, partly due to competition from charter schools.